iTwin/itwinjs-core/README.md

 1. Build TypeDoc documentation for all packages: `rush docs`
 2. Build TypeDoc documentation for a single package: `cd core\backend` and then `npm run docs`

-The full list of npm scripts can be found in the root `package.json` file.